When the W3C defined the HTML DOM specification much of what they included

 back-compatible with pre-existing browsers.

-The W3C went on to require FORM
+The W3C went on to require FORM elements with

-attributes to also be made available as named properties
+ID attributes to also be made available as named properties

-collection.
+of the document.forms collection.
 That represented a

 formalisation of behaviour already exhibited in IE 4 but not by

 Netscape 4 (and earlier).
-Referencing ID
+Referencing IDed FORM

-elements as named properties of the document.forms
+elements as named properties of the document.forms collection

 should work reliably in all W3C HTML DOM compliant browsers but some

-back-compatibility will be sacrificed if ID
+back-compatibility will be sacrificed if IDs are used instead

-s (though not nearly as much as would be lost if
+of NAMEs (though not nearly as much as would be lost if

-ed form elements were referenced using the
+IDed form elements were referenced using the

-document.getElementById
+document.getElementById method).

 When writing HTML that conforms to a DTD that allows FORM

-attributes it is possible to also give
+elements to have NAME attributes it is possible to also give

-element an ID
+the FORM element an ID attribute that corresponds

-attribute (so long as the ID
+with its NAME attribute (so long as the ID is

 unique on the page).
 The form will appear as a member of the

-collection under a property name that
+document.forms collection under a property name that

-corresponds with the value of the NAME
+corresponds with the value of the NAME and ID

 attributes (as they are identical).